samiyaalizaidi/MCI-Lab/README.md

 # Microcontrollers and Interfacing

-This repository contains all of the lab and project codes for the the course "Microcontrollers and Interfacing."
+This repository contains all of the lab and project codes for the course "Microcontrollers and Interfacing."

 The repository is structured as follows: